 Respecting local laws and customs can help you avoid getting into trouble and have a trouble-free, enjoyable time while staying in Bahrain.

-Thinking about a holiday in the Bahrain, or maybe you are considering the possibilities of employment here?
+Thinking about a holiday in Bahrain, or maybe you are considering the possibilities of employment here?
 There are a few things you need to know before you go and while you are here.
 To ensure that your stay is memorable, for all the right reasons, keep in mind that you are no longer in the UK.
-Respect the laws and values of the country and your stay should be an extremely enjoyable one!
+Respect the laws and values of Bahrain and your stay should be an extremely enjoyable one!

 Social ethics and traditions